atecon/heatmap/src/heatmap_help.md

 grid.

 # CHANGELOG
+* 1.9 -> 2.0: add support for creating 3D-plot; partly new syntax

 * 1.8 -> 1.9: introduce adjustable font sizes (see the "correlations" example for a demonstration).
 * 1.7 -> 1.8: extend the "grid" switch to heatmaps.
 Also, amend the "correlations" example to show the new feature.